php-fig/fig-standards/proposed/dependency-injection/inter-di-interop-meta.md

 Know, I wonder if this would really be possible, or if this might break caching / optimisations performed by some DI containers.
 Any idea?

+Also, there is a real question about sharing this code between project.
+Should we put the service locator in a common PSR package?
+Shall each project embed its own DIC locator (and let the autoloader decide which class wins?)

 **TODO**